clvx/personal/content/posts/k8s-devenvs.md

 1. Build the image
 2. Push the image to a registry
-3. Update the k8s objects with context of the new image - at minimum the image tag
+3. Update the k8s objects with context of the new image (at minimum the image tag)
 4. Wait for the deployment to finish
 5. Test the new version
-6. Rollback if something goes wrong
+6. Roll back if something goes wrong
 7. Repeat the process for each microservice
 8. Repeat for each environment (dev, staging, prod)

-On top of this you have to add aspects like approvals, release windows, data migrations, coordination with QA, waiting for environments to be available, etc. Moreover, each team can own several microservices, each microservice can have several versions living in its own namespace or in a shared one, and each environment can have several versions of the same microservice.
+On top of this, you have to add aspects like approvals, release windows, data migrations, coordination with QA, waiting for environments to become available, etc. Moreover, each team can own several microservices, each microservice can have several versions living in its own namespace or in a shared one, and each environment can have several versions of the same microservice.
 To make matters worse, each microservice